-The industrial internet of things refers to the computing network which connects machinery in factories.
+The industrial internet of things companies refers to the companies which use computing network to connect machinery in factories.

 Until recently, most machines in factories did not have any computer connectivity.
 Even to this day, the majority probably do not.